SaigoTora/TicTacToe/README.md

 # Description
-This project offers users the opportunity to play the classic game of **Tic Tac Toe**, with some exciting elements to make the game more interesting.
+Play the classic game of **Tic Tac Toe** with fun new features that make every match more exciting and rewarding!

-To enhance the gameplay, virtual coins were introduced.
-Users earn coins by defeating the bot, with several difficulty levels available.
+- **Earn coins** by:
-The more difficult the bot, the more coins you can earn for winning.
-However, if you lose, the number of coins will decrease.
+  - Playing against a bot with adjustable difficulty.
+The harder the bot, the more coins you win — but losing costs you coins.
-The earned coins can be spent in the game store on useful items.
+  - Competing in local games, where coins are earned if you win more rounds than your opponent.
+In this mode, you either lose your bet or win **double your bet**!

+- **Spend coins** in the shop to:
+  - Customize your game with avatars, menu backgrounds, and board colors.
+  - Purchase helpful game assistants to boost your chances of winning.

+- **Choose your gameplay mode:**
+  - Play with a friend on **one PC**.
+  - Compete in **local network matches**.
+  - Explore unique **game modes** for extra fun.

+- **Track your progress** with detailed game stats to see how you improve over time.

+Experience Tic Tac Toe like never before!

 # Technology stack
 The project is developed in the **C#** programming language using **Windows Forms** to create the user interface.
 The following NuGet packages were integrated during the development process:
-- **FluentValidation 11.9.2** — for convenient and flexible data validation.
+- **FluentValidation 11.10.0** — for convenient and flexible data validation.
 - **FontAwesome.Sharp 6.6.0** — to improve the visual part of the interface with icons.
 - **Guna.UI2.WinForms 2.0.4.6** — to improve the aesthetics and functionality of the interface elements.
+- **Newtonsoft.Json 13.0.3** — for converting objects to JSON format for transmission via HTTP methods.

 # Installing and running the project